 Currently, section 5 and 6 of the FBSA provides for the appointment of a Chief Fire Officer and Members of Service respectively by a controlling authority.
+Both the

-Both the Chief Fire Officer and the Member of Service must have the prescribed qualifications and experience to perform their respective functions.
+Chief Fire Officer and the Member of Service must have the prescribed qualifications and experience to perform their respective functions.
 Although appointment of members of service remains a prerogative of the municipality or designated service, national government must ensure that the qualifications and experience required for such appointments are prescribed appropriately.
-National government must also develop a career path for fire services personnel.
-The appointment of practitioners in the fire services must take into account the inherent physical and medical requirements that must be complied with taking into account international best practice standards developed for the profession.
+This means that a regulation that sets out the inherent physical and medical requirements, minimum qualifications, experience and competencies that a person must comply with prior to appointment into the service must be developed.